megachonker/llama-matrix-bot/README.md

 A Matrix chat Bot using LLama.cpp.

-it do not use binding or lib it use directly fork
+it do not use binding or lib it use directly fork of llama.cpp process, it been choosen because i dont wont to learn another lib.

 ## command
 ```